 Consider the trust scale in the diagram below.
 Are you seen as a controller, like a financial controller, or an expert?
 If so you are not having the impact you could, you are not making the difference you know you can make.

-Bryan's Persuasive Advisor Program will give you all you need to make the difference you know you can make, to get invited to provide your advice 5 or 10 times more than you are now so you can create the change that is needed.
+Bryan's Winning Conversations: How to Engage Program will give you all you need to make the difference you know you can make, to get invited to provide your advice 5 or 10 times more than you are now so you can create the change that is needed.
 While it covers so many of the traditional elements of a trusted advisor program such as listening and influencing skills it has so much more.

 Here is what you will learn in the program:

 - How best to stand in the shoes of your internal client.

 - How to paint them a picture to clarify and engage.